odinb/bash-plexamp-installer/README.md

 ### Q & A

 Q: The rPi will show up in my cast list.
 However the moment I select a song to play, it either keeps loading forever (black screen with loading circle) or it flips back to the album overview without starting the selected song.
-This is the case for all file types I’ve tried.
+This is the case for all file types tried.

 A: Go into the plexamp settings (via the web UI) and select the right audio output device.
-Rebooting the rPI a second time sometimes also helps, of course only if correct audio device is chosen.
+Rebooting the rPI a second time sometimes also helps (or restarting/veirfying the PlexAmp service), tihs of course will only help if correct audio device is chosen.